Kotabaru Regency: Demographics

-The regency has population of 325,622 people on 2020, with average population growth of 1.08% from 2010 to 2020.
-North Laut Island district where the regency seat located is the most populated district with 90,234 people while the least populated district is North Kelumpang district with just 5,625 people.
-However, the most densely populated district is Sembilan Island district with density of 1,303.78 people per square kilometer while the least densely populated district is Hampang district with just 7.45 people per square kilometer.
+The regency had a population of 325,622 people in 2020, with an average annual population growth of 1.08% from 2010 to 2020.
+By mid 2024 the population was 332,787, with an average annual population growth of 0.73% from 2020 to 2024.
+North Laut Island (Pulau Laut Utara) District, where the regency seat is located, is the most populated district with 53,889 people in 2024, while the least populated district is North Kelumpang District with just 5,814 people.
+The most densely populated districts are Pulau Laut Sigam District with a density of 986 people per square kilometre in mid 2024, followed by North Laut Island District with a density of 541 people per square kilometre, while the least densely populated district is Hampang District with just 8 people per square kilometre.

-The fastest growing district was West Kelumpang with 3.17% growth from 2010 to 2020, while the slowest was North Pamukan district with decline of 1.06% between 2010 and 2020.
+The fastest growing district was West Kelumpang with 3.17% growth from 2010 to 2020, while the slowest was North Pamukan District with decline of 1.06% between 2010 and 2020.
 Sex ratio in the regency was 107, which means there are 107 male per 100 female population.
-This however varies from district to district, with Sembilan Island district the lowest with figure of 103.5 and the highest was Central Laut Island with figure of 111.7.
-As with most of other regions in Indonesia, the population is relatively young and economically active, numbering 157,363 people on 2020.
+This however varies from district to district, with Sembilan Island District the lowest with a figure of 103.5 and the highest was Central Laut Island District with a figure of 111.7.
+As with most of other regions in Indonesia, the population is relatively young and economically active, numbering 157,363 people in 2020.

-The majority of regency's population are Muslims, with figure of 299,910 people on 2020, followed by Protestants with 10,903, Catholics with 3,595, Buddhist with 2,513, Hindu with 1,916, and follower of folk religions numbering around 6,128.
+The majority of the regency's population are Muslims, with a figure of 299,910 people in 2020, followed by Protestants with 10,903, Catholics with 3,595, Buddhists with 2,513, Hindus with 1,916, and followers of folk religions numbering around 6,128.
 Life expectancy in the regency was 69.21 years which is slightly lower than provincial and national average.